ZivMalka/HowToWinAnOscar/Report.md

 ![alt text](WebApplication1/Images/g3.png)

-You can see that the results of the algorithms are almost identical and there is no significant difference.
+As you can see the algorithms are almost identical and there is no significant difference.

 ### Does the time affect the outcome?
-I reduced the size of the data and chose the years between 2006 and 2016.
+I reduced the size of the data and chose between 2006-2016.

 ![alt text](WebApplication1/Images/g4.png)